shuvo-dotcom/NASA-APOD-Data-Analysis/README.md

 ```
 pip install requirements.txt
 cd NASA-APOD-Data-Analysis
+python src/__init__.py

+Note: Make sure to use virtual enviroments for this project.
 ```
-Note: Make sure to use virtual enviroments for this project Create a file named .env and place all the keys required in the file.
+Create a file named .env and place all the keys required in the file.
 ```
 API_KEY=your_key